Clinical-Genomics/MIP/documentation/API/initiation_file.md

-Initation file data format
+# Initation file data format

 **Version: 1.0.0**

 The program that MIP supports per pipeline should be defined in the initiation file.
 It serves as a map to define the dependecies and order of execution of programs.
-This dependency tree is parsed to find the initaion point and dependencies of the `--start_with_program` option.
+This dependency tree is parsed to find the initiation point and dependencies of the `--start_with_program` option.

 Programs (or analysis recipes switches) have dependencies for programs upstream within their chain.
 The `MAIN` chain is the general chain, which all other chains inherit from at different branching points.